nirtamir2/talks/2025-06-25/src/slides.md

 <!--
 So let's see what vanilla Three.js code looks like.
+First we import all as THREE from three.js
 [click]
 First, we create a WebGLRenderer - this creates a canvas element and handles all the low-level WebGL rendering.
+We set its size and append it to the DOM.
 [click]
-Then we create a Scene - think of it as a container for everything in our 3D world.
+Then we create a Scene.
 [click]
-We add a PerspectiveCamera to define our viewpoint.
+We add a PerspectiveCamera to define our viewpoint and set its position.
 [click]
-Finally, we create a mesh by combining a BoxGeometry with a MeshBasicMaterial.
+We create a BoxGeometry with height, width and depth of 1, and MeshBasicMaterial with a blue color and we combine them to a mesh for our cube.
 [click]
 Then we need to add the mesh to the scene
 [click]
-and render it with our camera
+and render it with our camera.
+We need to run this in a loop using requestAnimationFrame [click]
+Notice how verbose this is
 [click]
-Notice how verbose this is - we'll see how R3F simplifies this in a moment.
+And the result is just a blue cube

 -->

 ---